thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

 The example in {{fig-private-ns-full}} has all the mandatory as well as the optional fields populated.
-This format is appropriate for an unconstrained receiver (for example, an edge gateway forwarding to a log server), that needs to gather as much contextual information as possible, including details about the error condition, the associated CoAP response code, and even the URL describing the specific error instance.
+This format is appropriate for an unconstrained receiver.
+For example, an edge gateway forwarding to a log server that needs to gather as much contextual information as possible, including details about the error condition, the associated CoAP response code, and even the URL describing the specific error instance.